 UK Stocks-Factors to watch on July 27

-July 27 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 15 points higher at 6,139 on Monday, according to financial bookmakers.
+July 27 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 15 points higher at 6,139 on Monday, according to financial bookmakers, with futures up 0.1% ahead of cash markets open.

-* EI GROUP: Slug and Lettuce pub owner Stonegate sold 1.2 billion pounds of bonds on Friday to finance its acquisition of rival Ei Group EIGE.L, the company said on Friday.
+* RYANAIR: Ryanair is not planning to reduce capacity flying to Spain after the British government's "regrettable" decision to advise against all non-essential travel to the country's mainland due to COVID-19.

-* INDIVIOR: Indivior Plc INDV.L has agreed to pay $600 million and have a subsidiary plead guilty to a felony charge to resolve U.S. allegations that it engaged in an illegal scheme to boost prescriptions of its opioid addiction treatment Suboxone.
+* ASTRAZENECA: AstraZeneca AZN.L could pay up to $6 billion to Japan's Daiichi Sankyo 4568.T to develop and market a type of targeted cancer treatment in the second multi-billion dollar cancer drug collaboration between the two companies.

 * GOLD: Gold prices jumped to record highs on Monday as an intensifying U.S.-China row hammered the dollar and cemented expectations that central banks would continue pumping out stimulus to ease the economic pain from a worsening coronavirus pandemic.